chinapedia/wikipedia.abstract.en/Page/Space_exploration.md

 Living in space

-S122e008264.jpg's Columbus Module at the International Space Station, launched into space on the US Space Shuttle mission STS-122 in 2008]] Bernal_sphere_interior.jpg]] Space colonization, also called space settlement and space humanization, would be the permanent autonomous (self-sufficient) human habitation of locations outside Earth, especially of natural satellites or planets such as the Moon or Mars, using significant amounts of in-situ resource utilization.
+'s Columbus Module at the International Space Station, launched into space on the US Space Shuttle mission STS-122 in 2008]] ]] Space colonization, also called space settlement and space humanization, would be the permanent autonomous (self-sufficient) human habitation of locations outside Earth, especially of natural satellites or planets such as the Moon or Mars, using significant amounts of in-situ resource utilization.

 To date, the longest human occupation of space is the International Space Station which has been in continuous use for .
 Valeri Polyakov's record single spaceflight of almost 438 days aboard the Mir space station has not been surpassed.
 Long-term stays in space reveal issues with bone and muscle loss in low gravity, immune system suppression, and radiation exposure.